I am so happy with how well everything has been growing in all of my gardens this year.

 After several years of learning through trial and a lot of error, I am finally getting the hang of it.

-It has been a lot of fun and probably why we just cannot seem to stop ourselves from continue to expand our gardens and mini orchard.
+It has been a lot of fun and probably why we just cannot seem to stop ourselves from continuing to expand our gardens and mini orchard.

-First of all I did not know that the deer were going to be just as excited about my baby apple trees as we were.
+First of all, I did not know that the deer was going to be just as excited about my baby apple trees as we were.

 Until my dog Molly woke me up really early one morning by barking like crazy, trying to warn me that a deer eating my brand new trees.